- What is an ultra-low emission vehicle?

 - How far can electric vehicles really go?

-Many of the latest EV’s can travel up to 200 miles on a single charge.
+Many of the latest EV’s can travel over 200 miles on a single charge.
 However, this varies between the different models of EVs available.
 The range starts at around 100 miles,and goes up to over 300 miles.
 Different types of EV have different maximum ranges.
 Factors such as type of terrain, climate and speed can all impact the distance and EV can travel on a single charge..
 You can get accurate EV range projection by using our journey range calculator.

 - What factors impact range in electric vehicles?